vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 You can configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid as:

-- A load balancer for workloads in the clusters that are deployed on vSphere.
+- L4 load balancer for an application hosted on the TKG cluster.
-- The L7 ingress service provider for the workloads in the clusters that are deployed on vSphere.
+- The L7 ingress service provider for the application hosted on the TKG cluster.
-- The VIP endpoint provider for the control plane API server.
+- L4 load balancer for the Kubernetes cluster control plane API server.

 Each workload cluster integrates with NSX Advanced Load Balancer by running an Avi Kubernetes Operator (AKO) on one of its nodes.
 The cluster’s AKO calls the Kubernetes API to manage the lifecycle of load balancing and ingress resources for its workloads.